 Objective Policy Theme Policies 4.
-Build a transport network that is Building a resilient and adaptive transport network to climate change Sustainable road network maintenance resilient and adaptive to human and environmental disruption, improving journey time reliability Utilising proven technologies as they become available to help the transport network adapt to the challenges presented by climate change Maintaining and Investigating the feasibility of harmonising highways and transport asset maintenance standards and performance indicators managing the transport network Supporting highway authorities in minimising the whole life costs of the highway transport notwork Addressing the challenges of climate change and enhancing our communities and environment 5.
-Embed a safe systems Safety for all - a safe A multi-agency approach to improving road safety approach into all planning and transport operations to achieve systems approach Continuous and comprehensive monitoring and evaluation of key road safety indicators Vision Zero - zero fatalities or Support improvement in road user behaviour through education, training and publicity programmes serious injuries Adoption of the Safe System Approach into the mainstream of highway engineering Ensuring transport Addressing personal safety and security issues security Improving the security of public transport stops, stations and hubs 6.
-Promote social inclusion Transport Supporting and promoting demand-responsive community transport services through the provision of a sustainable transport network that accessibility for all Facilitating access to education and wider mobility for vulnerable children is affordable and accessible for all Improving the accessibility of transport infrastructure Promoting the provision of accessible transport information Optimise the use of new technologies in improving accessibility Transport pricing and affordability Improve our public transport to provide an affordable alternative to the car Improve the affordability of travelling by bus and rail Access to education and key services Access to education Access to non-emergency healthcare and other key services Digital Inclusion The future of mobility Promote and support research, innovation and engagement work undertaken by Smart Cambridge Provide the infrastructure which will enable the uptake and optimisation of new transport and digital connectivity technologies Guiding the development of a regulatory framework under which new transport technology providers operate 7.
-Provide 'healthy streets' and Public rights of way Align policies for Public Rights of Way across Cambridgeshire and Peterborough high-quality public realm that puts people first and promotes active and waterways Improve access to the green spaces for all lifestyles Develop a network which is safe and encourages healthy activities Ensure new development is integrated into the Public Rights of Way network without damaging the countryside Ensure high quality, definitive information, maps and records are available on the network Ensure the network is complete to meet the needs of todays' users and land managers
+Build a transport network that is Building a resilient and adaptive transport network to climate change Sustainable road network maintenance resilient and adaptive to human and environmental disruption, improving journey time reliability Utilising proven technologies as they become available to help the transport network adapt to the challenges presented by climate change Maintaining and Standardising highways and transport asset maintenance standards and performance indicators managing the transport network Supporting highway authorities in minimising the whole life costs of the highway Addressing the challenges of climate change and enhancing our communities and environment 5.
+Embed a safe systems Safety for all - a A multi-agency approach to improving road safety approach into all planning and transport operations to achieve safe systems Continuous and comprehensive monitoring and evaluation of key road safety indicators Vision Zero - zero fatalities or approach Support improvement in road user behaviour through education, training and publicity programmes serious injuries Adoption of the Safe System Approach into the mainstream of highway engineering Ensuring transport Addressing personal safety and security issues security Improving the security of public transport stops, stations and hubs 6.
+Promote social inclusion Transport Supporting and promoting demand-responsive community transport services through the provision of a sustainable transport network that accessibility for all Facilitating access to education and wider mobility for vulnerable children is affordable and accessible for all Improving the accessibility of transport infrastructure Promoting the provision of accessible transport information Optimise the use of new technologies in improving accessibility Transport pricing Improve our public transport to provide an affordable alternative to the car and affordability Increase the affordability of travelling by bus and rail Access to Access to education education and key services Access to non-emergency health and social care and other key services and amenities Digital Inclusion The future of Promote and support research, innovation and engagement work undertaken by Smart Cambridge mobility Provide the infrastructure which will enable the uptake and optimisation of new transport and digital connectivity technologies Guiding the development of a regulatory framework under which new transport technology providers operate 7.
+Provide 'healthy streets' and Public rights of way Align policies for Public Rights of Way across Cambridgeshire and Peterborough high-quality public realm that puts people first and promotes active and waterways Improve access to the green spaces for all lifestyles Develop a network which is safe and encourages healthy activities - Integrate new development into the Public Rights of Way network without damaging the countryside Make available high quality, definitive information, maps and records on the network Ensure the network is complete to meet the needs of todays' users and land managers